Clinical-Genomics/patientMatcher/README.md

 The server will be running and accepting requests sent from outside the containers (another terminal or a web browser).
 Read further down to find out about requests and commands.

-To test a server response try to invoke the `metrics` endpoint with the following command:
+To test server responses try to invoke the `metrics` endpoint with the following command:
 ```
 curl localhost:5000/metrics
 ```